 - 1. Review this Charter at least annually and recommend to the Board any changes to this Charter that the Audit Committee considers necessary or appropriate. - 2.
 Review and discuss with management the Company's annual financial statements, quarterly financial statements, and internal controls reports (or summaries of the reports).
-Review relevant reports rendered by the independent auditor (or summaries of the reports).
+Review and discuss with the independent auditor the form of audit opinion and other relevant reports rendered by the independent auditor (or summaries of the reports).